DarkOriole4/PIL_GraphicsEngine/README.md

  **Example:** `draw_line(img, [256, 100], [123, 15], (255, 6, 181))`

 ---------------------------------------------------------
-- `draw_wireframe(img, vertex_table, edge_table, color)` will draw a 2D projection of a previously imported mesh as a wireframe.
+- `draw_wireframe(arr, vertex_table, edge_table, color)` will draw a 2D projection of a previously imported mesh as a wireframe.

+**Important!** *in order for this function to run on the GPU, it requires the image to be an array for the input.
+Then it needs to be converted back to an image*

+arr: *the img object converted to an array*

 vertex_table: *a table that contains the coordinates of every vertex of a mesh*